tashian/multiverse/README.md

 * how many layers we attempt to operate on at a time (more layers in play -> script is slower, fewer -> script is faster)
 * how many steps of opacity to move through while fading in or out

+It's important to note that the slowest operations are refreshing the canvas (calling `refresh()`, which happens after every tick), and adjusting the opacity of a layer.
+So, you can play with how many simultaneous changes you make between refreshes to achieve your desired pace.
+You can also manually insert calls to `$.sleep()` if you want to slow the pace.

 ### assign\_layer\_names

 This script prompts you to choose any text file and will assign the names of